felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 The "FPGA wars" is very real between Analogue and MiSTer fans.
 For an interesting read on the topic, I recommend [this well-written article from Ryan Houlihan](https://www.inputmag.com/gaming/is-analogue-evil) that summarizes the current state of things.

+## Supported platforms

+Just for a fun comparison, I compiled a list of platforms supported by Analogue and by MiSTer.
+To guide your eye, I boldened the name of consoles I think might interest most retronauts.

+{{< figure src="/img/supported-platforms-analogue-vs-mister.png" position="center">}}

+As you might notice, MiSTer does a good job in general of supporting platforms that spark interest.
+This is
+natural: MiSTer developers work for free, so they have the luxury of working on platforms they care about.
+New platforms are added every year, as long as the developers stay motivated.
+Analogue, on the other hand does support a few consoles not present on MiSTer, but most of them require an expensive and jailbroken Nt Mini, are not popular, and could become supported on MiSTer in the future.
+Analogue also does not support any arcade game, or classic computer.

+Remember that on the MiSTer side, one device does all of this.
+You need at least 5 devices from Analogue to access all these platforms.

+To give Analogue credit, I personally am a huge fan of their [NSF visualizer on the Nt Mini](https://www.youtube.com/watch?v=sF4CTtPOtXc).
+This is the killer feature that I wish could be done on MiSTer.

 # Setting up a MiSTer FPGA.